rezaamini-ir/easypanel/docs/component-structure.md

 ## Build CRUD
 When you make the CRUD Component customize based on your needs.
-You need to build or rebuild the CRUD on `CRUD Manager` Page.
+You need to build or rebuild the CRUD on the `CRUD Manager` Page.

 It will create 2 new directories for your project in `app/Http/Livewire/Admin` and `resources/views/livewire/admin/` with the name of your model!